 RESPONSIBLE FABRIC SOURCING

 At Kate Sylvester we work closely with our fabric mills and suppliers to produce signature fabrics for our brand.
 These unique fabrics make up to 70% of our collection.
 As a small business buying small amounts of fabric to make our limited garment runs, traceability of fabrics and base materials can be incredibly challenging as we lack the buying power and influence to demand full disclosure.
-However, we are incredibly proud to have traceability of 80% of our Kate Sylvester fabrics and 65% of our entire product offering.
-We have a transparency project underway to trace the fabrics that comprise the remainder of our collection, many of which are end of line fabrics that would otherwise end up in landfill.
-Our goal is to increase traceability on our fabrics by a minimum of 10% a year, with full transparency on our fabric offering by the end of 2021.
-Tracing the base fibres that are used to create our fabrics is more challenging, however we are working to towards 70% transparency on these by the end of 2020.
+We have a special transparency project underway to trace the fabrics and base materials that comprise the our collection, many of which are end of line fabrics that would otherwise end up in landfill.
+Our goal is to increase traceability on our fabrics by a minimum of 25% a year, with full transparency on our fabric offering by the end of 2022.
+Tracing the base fibres that are used to create our fabrics is more challenging, however we are working to towards 70% transparency on these by the end of 2022.